Hedgehog logo

 I’m currently working at this internship where some of the sales team spend a lot of time removing background form images using the very famous removebg website.
 Of course all of that is done manually and takes quite some time. (removebg does offer an api but it’s expensive)

-So I looked into what’s possible and I found out about meta’s Segment Anything Model (SAM).
+So I looked into what’s possible and I found out about Meta’s Segment Anything Model (SAM).

 SAM - select object example